 Oxidation of acetaldehyde to acetate by acetaldehyde dehydrogenase

-- Competitive inhibition of acetaldehyde dehydrogenase by disulfiram; → treatment of alcohol use disorder: acetaldehyde builds up fast after alcohol consumption and causes hangover symptoms
+- Disulfiram competitively inhibits acetaldehyde dehydrogenase, which is useful in the treatment of alcohol use disorder: Acetaldehyde builds up quickly after alcohol consumption and causes hangover symptoms, which usually discourages patients from drinking.

 - Other drugs (e.g., metronidazole) have a disulfiram-like effect, which is why the concomitant use of alcohol and antibiotics is not recommended.

 - Ligation of acetate and coenzyme A to acetyl-CoA by thiokinase under ATP consumption

-When large quantities of alcohol are consumed, acetaldehyde builds up faster than it can be metabolized by alcohol dehydrogenase.
+When large quantities of alcohol are consumed, acetaldehyde builds up faster than it can be metabolized by acetaldehyde dehydrogenase.
 Excess acetaldehyde plays a major role in hangover symptoms.